 Component Individually Significant?
 Risks identified Planned audit approach Findings and conclusions Kent County Council Yes We have detailed the significant risks for the audit of this entity on pages 10 to 14.
-Full scope audit performed by Grant Thornton UK LLP Our findings are set out in this report and based on the work to date, we plan to issue an unmodified opinion in respect of the single entity financial statements Commercial Services Kent Ltd ge 19 No None Audit of expenditure, carried out by the component auditor, which has then been reviewed by the group audit team.
-This work is currently in progress Kent Holdco Ltd EDESCO Ltd Kent County Trading Ltd Cantium Business Solutions Ltd GEN2 Property Ltd Invicta Law Ltd Kent Top Temps Ltd Commercial Services Trading Ltd and its subsidiary (CES Holdings Ltd) No None Analytical reviews performed by Grant Thornton UK LLP.
-As at the date of writing this work is still in progress however we have not identified any issues to date.
-Group consolidation N/A None To document our understanding of the consolidation process To review and test (where appropriate) intercompany eliminations To ensure intercompany eliminations are complete Perform an analytical review at the group level as part of our risk assessment process As at the date of writing this work is still in progress however we have not identified any issues to date.
+Full scope audit performed by Grant Thornton UK LLP Our findings are set out in this report and based on the work to date, we plan to issue an unmodified opinion in respect of the single entity financial statements Commercial Services Kent Ltd No None Audit of expenditure, carried out by the component auditor, which has then been reviewed by the group audit team.
+Our work has not identified any issues.
+Kent Holdco Ltd EDESCO Ltd Kent County Trading Ltd Cantium Business Solutions Ltd GEN2 Property Ltd Invicta Law Ltd Kent Top Temps Ltd Commercial Services Trading Ltd and its subsidiary (CES Holdings Ltd) No None Analytical reviews performed by Grant Thornton UK LLP.
+Our work has not identified any issues.
+Group consolidation N/A None To document our understanding of the consolidation process To review and test (where appropriate) intercompany eliminations To ensure intercompany eliminations are complete Perform an analytical review at the group level as part of our risk assessment process Our work has not identified any issues.